truthungry/ai_case-study/README.md

 ### Business Impact:

 #### Near's integrations of AI into blockchain fosters decentralized AI development, demonstrated by tools like the NEAR.AI Assistant.
 This cross-chain agent supports diverse tasks, from launching tokens to future functionalities like booking flights and ordering food.
+Recently at GTC, Nvidia CEO, Jensen huang, said “Everything that we’re enjoying today can be traced back to that moment,” Huang said to a packed room with hundreds of attendees, who heard him speak with the authors of “Attention Is All You Need.”
+(3)

 ### Key Metrics